 Q: My kids are ages four-and-a-half years old, two-and-a-half years, and ten-and-a-half months old.
 I am intimidated to homeschool them for some reason!
 You’ve been home-educating for a while now, I would love to glean from your knowledge and experience!
 Are there any tips or advice that you can offer me as I begin to teach multiple ages?

 A: When I first started homeschooling, my children were the same ages as your kids!
-I’ve been a homeschooling mom for more than 20 years and I’ve graduated three students.
-I’ve since adopted seven(!) children, so I’m starting over in many ways.
+I’ve been a homeschooling mom for more than 30 years.
+After graduating three, we adopted seven(!) children, so I’m starting over in many ways.

 When I homeschooled my oldest, I let my second oldest sit in.
 She liked being a part, and she learned to read before she was four because of it!
 I also put the baby in the high chair and gave him things to play with that he only got to play with during that time.
 That only worked for so long, but he learned to play at the table (or under the table) while we worked.